-Working together with local industry leaders, the South Island Partnership provides Dual Credit programs and courses to give high school students a head start on their post-secondary pathways.

-Trades programs such as Auto Service Technician, Carpentry, Electrical, Fine Furniture & Joinery, Heavy Duty Mechanical, Horticulture, Plumbing & Pipe Fitting, Professional Cook, Refrigeration & Air Conditioning Mechanic, Sheet Metal & Metal Fabrication, and Welding are offered through the South Island Partnership Program.
-Students can apply going into their grade 12 year for these exciting programs.

-Dual Credit Academics
+CAMOSUN COLLEGE Working together with local industry leaders, the South Island Partnership provides Dual Credit programs and courses to give high school students a head start on their post-secondary pathways.
+Trades programs such as Auto Service Technician, Carpentry, Culinary, Heavy Duty Mechanical, Horticulture, Plumbing & Pipe Fitting, Refrigeration & Air Conditioning Mechanic, Sheet Metal, and Welding are just a few of the Trades programs that are offered through the South Island Partnership Program.
+Students can apply going in to their grade 12 year for these exciting programs.
+DUAL CREDIT ACADEMICS Dual Credit Academics are available for grade 11 & 12 students for the 2025/2026 school year.
+The following guidelines must apply:

-In partnership with Camosun College and Vancouver Island University, the Dual Credit program gives students the opportunity to take academic courses while they are in high school.

-Popular courses such as Education 101, Criminology 103, and Psychology 100 are first year university courses that are available in Fall or Spring semesters.
-Students who qualify for these courses can take them tuition free in their grade 12 year to get a head with their post-secondary education.

-See your high school Career Counsellor today for more information!

-For more information, contact the Career Education department directly at 250-746-0277 or email careereducation@sd79.bc.ca www.careerandtransitions.ca

-Youth Work in Trades

-Are you currently working in a Trade?
-You could be eligible for a \$1000 student award from the Industry Training Authority (ITA) upon graduation.
+- The academic courses must be a part of a certificate, diploma, or bachelor's degree for the chosen occupation of the student. - The occupation must be attainable with the certificate, diploma or bachelor's degree - The prerequisites for certificates, diplomas and bachelor's degrees are also eligible for district sponsorship.
+Be sure to plan ahead and submit your application early as seat availability is limited.
+Academic application deadline is April 11, 2025.
+Applications will be added to a waitlist after this date until May 31, 2025.
+YOUTH WORK IN TRADES Are you currently working in a Trade?
+You could be eligible for a \$1000 Bursary from the Ministry of Education and Child Care.
 Get ahead on the work-based training of a trade apprenticeship while you are still in high school.
-Not only will you take home a pay cheque, you will earn up to 16 credits towards your high school diploma and may be eligible for the \$1000 Youth Work in Trades (WRK) Award for sustaining and exceptional work as an apprentice.

-For more information, please contact our District Careers Coordinator, Ryan Gough at 250-510-7306 or email: rgough@sd79.bc.ca to get registered today!
+Not only will you take home a pay cheque, you will earn up to 16 credits towards your high school diploma and may be eligible for the \$1000 Youth Work in Trades (WRK) Award Bursary upon graduation.
+For more information, please contact our District Careers Principal - Ryan Gough at rgough@sd79.bc.ca and get registered today!
+CAREER EDUCATION 8 DUAL CREDIT PROGRAMS

-Work Experience

-Work Experience is intended to help prepare students for the transition from secondary school to the world of work or further education and training.
+WORK EXPERIENCE Work Experience is intended to help prepare students for the transition from secondary school to the world of work or further education and training.
 The community becomes the classroom where students gain knowledge and experience about the workplace and are provided with a frame of reference to review or revise their career goals.

-To satisfy graduation requirements, all students must complete a minimum of 100 hours of on the job training and you will receive Work Experience 12A and/or 12B PLUS you receive credit towards Graduation Transitions.
-Meet with your Work Experience Teacher today to discuss the details and get started!
+Students must complete a minimum of 100 hours of on the job training to receive Work Experience 12A and/or 12B PLUS credit.
+If you are currently working in a job, see your high school Work Experience teacher today to register!
+HOW TO APPLY To apply for career programs, see your high school careers teacher or school counsellor today to discuss your career path and complete a dual credit application package.

-How to Apply

-To apply for career programs, see your high school career counsellor today to discuss your career path and complete a dual credit application package.

 Note: All programs and course availability are subject to enrollment.
 Some conditions apply to academic courses.
 Course start dates may change.

-Register today to secure a seat!
+Tuition only sponsorship for courses and programs, students are responsible for textbook fee's, tool & kit supplies for courses and trades programs.
+Academic Course Deadline:

+Deadline for applications is April 11, 2025 for 2025-2026 school year academic courses.
+Trades & Certificate Program Deadline:

+Application deadline for Programs that start in September 2025 is May 31st 2025.
+Students may be waitlisted after that time.

+www.careersandtransitions.ca